librato/api-docs/source/includes/_measurements.md

 ### Overriding Top-Level Tags

 Measurements with embedded tags (specified per measurement) will override and prevent any top-level tags from being recorded for the specific measurement.
-In order to include both top-level tags and embedded tags, all tags will need to be embedded with the measurement.
+In order to merge both top-level and embedded tags, all tags will need to be embedded with the measurement.

 ### Rate Limiting